warrior1601/2019_GROUP_33/To Do.md

 link the model_viewer CMakeList with model cmakelist (pull from junaid for updated cmake list for model)                                                                                                                <-- Jedidiah automate test code testing + with travis CI with that graphical indication button                                                                                                                                       <-- Jedidiah

 README files in example_models, model_viewer and installers to explain, like the read me in model, what the purpose of everything is, how to use etc. also readme in the root directory.
-Also the licence file.         <-- Junaid
+Also the licence file. doxygen file         <-- Junaid

 QT/VTK objectives (jed can you add what is required for the application?) -- From Jed -- Working on it need a measuring tool, ability to select cells, Display stats. of Model and individual cells, a few VTK widgets  <-- Jedidiah clean up code and make sure all indented nicely and commented